Farm to School of North Carolina Awards

 - Bronze Awards.

-Requirement: Before final submission, the completed application must be sent to local education agency (LEA) Superintendent or other administrator for approval.
+Submission Requirement: Any partner can serve as a collaborator and take the lead for completing the application.
+Before final submission, however, the completed application must be sent to local education agency (LEA) Superintendent or other administrator for approval.

-We aim for the Farm to School of NC AWARDS to be designed by those who will apply and who daily engage in this work, and be designed such that the awards are equitable, truly honoring all impactful work being done in farm to school.
+We aim for the Farm to School of NC AWARDS to be designed by those who will apply and who daily engage in this work, and be designed such that the awards are equitable, truly honoring all collective work being done across farm to school.
+We have received much information from our inaugural year and have done our best to make edits that will ease the application process.
+After year two, we will assess our data to determine any larger changes to the program.
+You are invited to assist with this process!
+Contact email@example.com to join an advisory team!

 Desired Outcomes (what the award will do, concrete and measurable):